Annotated list of publications and presentations

 Unconstrained by any publisher-imposed word limit, in this article I was able to develop a more thorough consideration of simple sequence repeat evolution than I have accomplished anywhere else, before or since (cf. 2012).

-Here, in addition to reviewing both classical and more-nuanced discussions of natural selection for mutation-rate, I consider the significance of the phylogenetic distribution of SSRs.
-This distribution reveals evidence which I find especially compelling, that the evolution of SSRs has indeed been driven by more than mutation pressure and genetic drift.
-Positive (albeit indirect) selection -- favoring, preserving, and shaping the mutagenic potential of SSRs -- has surely been involved as well.
+Here, in addition to reviewing both classical and more-nuanced discussions of natural selection for mutation-rate, I consider the significance of the phylogenetic distribution of tandem-repeat sites, many of which are conserved across vast spans of evolutionary time.
+Such conservation comprises evidence, which I find especially compelling, that the evolution of tandem repeats has indeed been driven by more than mutation pressure and genetic drift.
+Positive (albeit indirect) selection -- favoring, preserving, and shaping the mutagenic potential of tandem repeats -- has surely been involved as well.

 (2010b) King, D.G.
 Metaptation: Metaphors for genome evolution.
 In: Structural and Functional Diversity of the Eukaryotic Genome, Verhandlungen des naturforschenden Vereines in Brünn, Specialausgabe, p.
 40.